erak02/RaspberryPiProjects/README.md

 -**stopwatch**
   - Simple digital stopwatch
 -**button_interrupt**
-  - Diode control using button and GPIO interrupt
+  - LED control using button and GPIO interrupt

 Each project is located in its own folder and includes separate README file with detailed informations.